-Great Peninsula Conservancy occasionally sells unrestricted conservation land, easements, and donated property.
+Great Peninsula Conservancy occasionally sells unrestricted conservation land and donated property.
 The Conservancy recognizes the income from these sales of property net of each property's historic cost, which can be related to the property's acquisition value or fair market value, for properties received as in-kind contributions.
-At December 31, 2016 and 2015 the sale of property, net consisted of the following:
+There were no sales of property during years ended December 31, 2017 and 2016.